wikimedia/operations-puppet/modules/package_builder/README.md

 ============

 A module used to populate a Debian/Ubuntu package building environment.
-Meant to be used in the Wikimedia Labs environment but could be adapted for other environments as well.
+Meant to be used in the Wikimedia environment but could be adapted for other environments as well.

 Setting it up